Discrete SIR model on a homogeneous tree and its continuous limit: Introduction

-In the second part of the paper we study the discrete model in the limit, as the vertex degree of the tree tends to infinity, and the infection rates decrease proportionally.
+We then study the discrete model in the limit, as the vertex degree of the tree tends to infinity, and the infection rate decreases proportionally.
 We show that in this limit our results for the discrete model imply an equation for the susceptible compartment.
-We call it the master equation, as both the infectious and the recovered compartments can be explicitly expressed in terms of its solution.
-In other words, the master equation implies a continuous SIR model for the joint time evolution of the three population compartments.
-In a sense, this generalizes the result of~\cite{Harko} for the Kermack-McKendrick model to the case of SIR models with time-dependent infection rates and general recovery times.
-Briefly, in~\cite{Harko} they derived a non-linear differential equation equivalent to the system of equations of the classic SIR model (see Remarks~\ref{remark-SIR} and~\ref{remark-Harko} below for more detail), which allowed them to obtain an analytical solution for the model equations in an exact parametric form.
+We call it the master equation, because both the infectious and the recovered compartments can be explicitly expressed in terms of its solution.
+This generalizes the results in (\cite{Harko}, \cite{Kendall} and~\cite{Kroger}), where the system of equations of the classic Kermack-McKendrick SIR model was reduced to a single equation.

-It should be noted that in~\cite{Harko} the master equation was obtained analytically from equations of the SIR model.
-In contrast, the master equation in the present paper is obtained from the discrete stochastic model.
-This is in the spirit of~\cite{Angstmann}, where a master equation for the infectious compartment was obtained from an underlying stochastic process.

-In fact, our master equation implies a family of continuous SIR models.
-A specific type of the SIR model depends on the structure and interpretation of the parameters of the master equation.
-This provides a flexible technical framework for modeling memory effects and arbitrarily distributed recovery times.
+The obtained continuous SIR model is fairly general and provides a flexible technical framework for modeling various infectious and recovery dynamics.
+In fact, the master equation implies a family of continuous SIR models.
+A particular SIR model depends on the structure and interpretation of the model parameters.
+For example, the Kermack-McKendrick SIR model is a special case of our model.
+Another special case of the model coincides with the SIR model proposed in~\cite{DellAnna}.

 The rest of the paper is organized as follows.
 In Section~\ref{disc-model} we consider the discrete SIR model.
 The model is formally defined in Section~\ref{disc-def}.
-The main result concerning the distribution of the time to infection is stated and proved in Section~\ref{disc-main}.
+The main result for the discrete model is stated and proved in Section~\ref{disc-main}.
 In Section~\ref{master-sec} we use this result to derive the master equation for the susceptible compartment in the limit, as the tree vertex degree tends to infinity.
-Continuous SIR models implied by the master equation are considered in Section~\ref{special-continuous}.
-We briefly comment of the relationship of our model with fractional SIR models in Section~\ref{fractional}.
-Finally, in Section~\ref{examples-SIR} we consider some special cases of the discrete model, which might be of interest in their own right.
+We discuss the continuous SIR model implied by the master equation in Section~\ref{special-continuous} and briefly comment of the relationship of our model with fractional SIR models in Section~\ref{fractional}.
+Finally, in Section~\ref{examples-SIR} we consider some special cases in which the integral equation of the discrete model can be written in the differential form.